Consider these best practices for your text campaigns:

 - A clear call to action.

 - Link relevant to your message.
 Example: add the menu link if you're encouraging them to order online

 These guidelines will help ensure that the phone carriers don't mark your messages as spam and that your texts reach their intended recipients:

 - Avoid sending similar or identical content to your customer base within a short period of time.
 You may be doing a marketing campaign push and sending messages to your entire customer list using different filters.
 Massive amounts of identical messages tend to set off spam alarms so be sure to break up the messages into different groups and vary the body message to avoid being marked as spam.

 - Set a cadence of at least one campaigns per week to your full list to keep them engaged.
 Ideally no more than 2-3 campaigns within a 7 day period.
 Use filters to send more targeted messages if you plan to message at a higher frequency.
 Be sure to also use a variety of content to target them instead of mass sending to all customers the same message every day or even a few times a week.

 - Avoid heavy use of all caps in the message.

 - Send time must be between 8am and 9pm local time according to TCPA regulations.

 Carriers have significantly increased transactional and marketing message content filtering.
+To improve deliverability, we recommend using broader terms that don’t appear to prompt this content filtering.
 The terms identified with trending increase in carrier filtering include: